-To receive full credit for this course, student pharmacists are expected to attend and participate in all scheduled rotation activities, arrive on time, and remain until required activities have been completed or they are dismissed by their preceptor.
-It is expected that student pharmacists will come to the rotation site with an open mind and respectful demeanor.
-Student pharmacist preparedness for topic discussions, meetings, etc. is a critical element in this course.
-It is also expected that all student pharmacists will maintain a neat and orderly workspace.
-Student pharmacists shall not contact AACP members directly until the communication (e.g. email, survey, etc.) has been approved by the preceptor or AACP staff project manager.
+To receive full credit for this course, student pharmacists are expected to attend and participate virtually in all scheduled rotation activities and complete required activities.
+It is expected that student pharmacists will come to meetings with an open mind and respectful demeanor.
+Student pharmacist preparedness for topic discussions, meetings, etc., is a critical element in this course.

 The faculty and staff consider the preceptor-student pharmacist relationship as collegial and respectful.
 As more experienced, professional colleagues, preceptors generally view themselves as mentors in the student pharmacist's professional development.
 Student pharmacists should expect preceptors to communicate expectations and instructions clearly and concisely.
-Student pharmacists should also expect preceptors to provide them with relevant resources, activities, experiences and feedback to facilitate success in the curriculum and in practice.
+Student pharmacists should also expect preceptors to provide them with relevant resources, activities, experiences, and feedback to facilitate success in the curriculum and in practice.
 Preceptors are fully committed to fulfilling this responsibility and will work to ensure that each student pharmacist has the opportunity to be successful.
-In return, preceptors expect student pharmacists to behave in a professional, responsible, and ethical manner; demonstrate a positive attitude, enthusiasm for learning, and respect for themselves and others; be prepared for each meeting/session; be flexible and be accountable for their assigned responsibilities.
+In return, preceptors expect student pharmacists to behave in a professional, responsible, and ethical manner; demonstrate a positive attitude, enthusiasm for learning, and respect for themselves and others; be prepared for each meeting/session; be flexible and accountable for their assigned responsibilities.

-The normal business hours for AACP are 8:30 AM to 5:00 PM.
-The student pharmacist may be asked to work some evenings and weekends to attend special functions such as leadership meetings, congressional receptions, and press briefings.
+The normal business hours for AACP are 8:30 AM to 5:00 PM ET, although this sometimes varies.
 Student pharmacists will coordinate their work hours individually with their primary preceptor.